 That our top two slots were taken by the same player might raise some eyebrows, but then, when you get there, of course, that’s exactly who you would expect…

-- 10 best bass guitars 2020: four-string, five-string and electro-acoustic basses for every budget
+- Best bass guitars: four-string, five-string and electro-acoustic basses for every budget (opens in new tab)

 25. The Chicken – Jaco Pastorius

 The master of jazz fusion bass guitar, Jaco Pastorius, in his natural environment, running rings around an old Pee Wee Ellis jam on the Bass of Doom, his home-hacked fretless his tool for jimmying open the door to all-new possibilities for the world of bass guitar.

 Maybe this should have been higher in the list, folks?
 But it makes a great starting point, a walking, strutting work of jazz funk that's cerebral when you write the notes on sheet, yet spiritual when you hear it performed.
 Pastorius in laid-back jam mode is bass guitar as spectacle.
 It looks so easy, but...

 24. Rio – Duran Duran (John Taylor)